nikitavoloboev/data/productivity/flow/Rules.md

 # Rules
 Some simple rules to follow for myself doing things.

-## Ulysses
+## Markdown
 - don't leave whitespace between headings and text
 - headings should start with capital letter
 	- code snippets headings don't have to

+## GitHub
-- snippets of code headings should be on three level heading
+- GitHub descriptions should be capitalised
+- add appropriate topics to each repo

 ## Alfred
 - name triggers with spaces between words (all lowercased)